jessica-jones/jessica-jones.github.io/projects/project-4.md

   <img class="ui image" src="../images/Shelf.png">
 </div>

-I also had a hand in creating the user profile page, as well as some of the default data.
+I had a hand in creating the user profile page, as well as some of the default data.
 I also updated the [Books for Bows Information Page](https://books-for-bows.github.io/) as the project progressed.

 What did I learn?
 ---
 The best part was being able to put my Adobe subscription to use!
 I'm kidding of course.
 Overall, I had so much fun working with my teammates.
 Two of them are also my coworkers; it's reassuring that we can work together under pressure!
 Through this project, I am grateful for the opportunity to learn.
 Not only did I have to code things outside my comfort zone, I also experimented with new features on Github that streamlined the collaborative effort that was our project.
-I think our cute little Books for Bows is a great start to a future of Software Engineering.
+I think our cute little Books for Bows is a great start to a future of Software Engineering!